Skullranger31/Skullranger31.github.io/README.md

 # Skullranger31.github.io
-Hi my name is Abdi
+Hi my name is Abdi and i'm a six grader